UniversalDependencies/UD_Swedish-LinES/README.txt

 SYNTAX

-The syntactic annotation in the Swedish UD treebank follows the general guidelines but adds four language-specific relations, as in the first Swedish UD treebank, Talbanken (Nivre
+The syntactic annotation in the Swedish UD treebank follows the general guidelines but adds some language-specific relations:

+- nmod:poss
-- acl:relcl for relative clauses
+- acl:relcl
-- compound:prt for verb particles
+- compound:prt
-- nmod:agent for agents of passive verbs
-- nmod:poss for possessive/genitive modifiers
+- nsubj:pass
+- aux:pass
+- obl:agent
+- csubj:pass

-The syntactic annotation has been automatically converted from the original LinES annotation scheme as described in Ahrenberg (2015).

-There may be occasional deviations from the general guidelines.
+The syntactic annotation was first automatically converted from the original LinES annotation scheme as described in Ahrenberg (2015).
+After conversion to UD version 2.0 the analyses have been reviewed again.
+Occasional deviations from the guidelines may remain.

 REFERENCES